Sadzurami/games-activation-clients-app/readme.md

-# Endless Space Activation Client
+# Dungeon of the Endless Activation Client

-A simple application for mass activating game ENDLESS™ Space - Definitive Edition for steams accounts.
+A simple application for mass activating game Dungeon of the Endless for steams accounts.

 # How it works